Written by Pat Hanrahan and Julie Zelenski

 This function sets up the machine to run the program.

-A common task performed by start is to initialize default values for
+A common task performed by start is to configure the program segments (stack, global data, heap) and call the main

 function.